 Broccoli has always been one of my favorite veggies, but it was not until I was a little older when I really began to appreciate broccoli.
 See, when I was younger I would happily eat raw broccoli as a snack, but once it was cooked it started to lose it’s appeal for me, see overcooked broccoli was a common occurrence in my house, to remedy the sad state of our side dish my mother often melted a slice of American cheese over the broccoli, which only seemed to create a strong aversion to broccoli and processed cheese food later in life.
 It was while I was working at Eastview Mall (light years ago), when one of my co-workers was going to the food court and taking lunch orders, for the Fruit & Salad Company I asked for “whatever soup looked good”.
 She came back with Cheese and broccoli soup, I was not super thrilled and I instantly had visions of over-cooked broccoli in a processed cheesy soup, but the idea of continuing selling overpriced undergarments with low blood sugar was not appealing.
 So I sat down to my soup and, it was good, no it was better than good!
 No congealed rubbery yellow cheese and grey broccoli this was rich and creamy with lots of flavor.
-It turns out it is not that hard to make a rich restaurant quality broccoli soup at home, this is great with a crusty bread, and this reheats really well for lunch the next day too.
+It turns out it is not that hard to make a rich restaurant quality broccoli soup at home, this is great with a loaf of crusty bread, and this reheats really well for lunch the next day too.

 - 2 tablespoons butter